 Compliance can vary from one month to the next.
-The 36 month view of compliance presented in Table 13 provides some sense of this.
-In individual provinces compliance increases or decreases by as much as 4 percentage points in a given month.
+The 48 month view of compliance presented in Table 13 provides some sense of this.
+In individual provinces compliance increases or decreases by as much as 7 percentage points in a given month.
 Even changes such as these, or in fact no net change in compliance rates, can mean that many individual cases are falling in and out of compliance regularly.
+These observations are consistent with findings from the National Longitudinal Survey of Children and Youth.
+Survey results indicated that approximately 45% of children in their mother's custody had moved from one "compliance" category (regular on time, regular at times late, irregular, and not for at least six months) to another within a 2-year period (Juby, Le Bourdais, and Marcil-Gratton, 2003).
+This has implications for MEPs in that compliance or non-compliance is never a given.
+It may vary greatly over the life course of a single case, thus requiring constant monitoring of their caseloads by the MEPs.